AckeeCZ/lokse/packages/lokse/README.md

 ### `sheets`

+Target spreadsheet can contain more than one sheet and default behaviour is to use all of them, but sometimes you need only some of them.
+This option determines sheets to fetch translations from.
+You can define sheets you want to use or those you don't want to or combine these definition.

+You can choose from various formats to define sheets to use

+1. Special value `*` means to include all sheets and is the default behaviour when you omit the `sheets` option.

+    ```json
+    {
+      "sheets": "*",
+    }
+    ```

-Titles of sheets to use.
-Can be string or array of string.
-If none provided, all sheets are used.
+2. Titles of sheets to use.
+Can be string or array of strings

+    ```json
+      {
+        "sheets": "Web translations",
+      }
+      // or
+      {
+        "sheets": ["App translations", "Legal docs"]
+      }
+    ```

+3. Definition of sheets to include or exclude from the list of all sheets.
+Can be one of formats mentioned above

+    ```json
+      {
+        "sheets": {
+          "include": ["Web translations", "Legal docs"],
+          "exclude": "CMS translations"
+        }
+      }
+      // or
+      {
+        "sheets": {
+          "exclude": ["CMS translations"]
+        }
+      }
+      // or
+      {
+        "sheets": {
+          "include": ["Web translations", "Legal docs"],
+        }
+      }
+    ```
 ### `splitTranslations`

 Enables splitting translations into multiple files which is useful for lazy loading of some big parts of translations (eg. translation of the whole legal document).

 You have two ways of how to split your translations:

-* **Split by sheets - `splitTranslations: true`** - each sheet means one translations file and name of file is determined by sheet title.
+- **Split by sheets - `splitTranslations: true`** - each sheet means one translations file and name of file is determined by sheet title.
 Given 3 sheets in yout spreadsheet named "App translations", "Legal docs", "Landing Page" the result will be 3 files named `app-translations.cs.json`, `legal-docs.cs.json`, `landing-page.cs.json` (of course the language and format depends on your settings).

-* **Split by domains - `splitTranslations: string[]`** - this configuration expects an array of domain names.
+- **Split by domains - `splitTranslations: string[]`** - this configuration expects an array of domain names.
 Domain is a first part of your translation id, given translation id `news.mostRead.error.text` the domain is `news`.
 The domain name determines also the filename, `news.cs.json` in our example.
   Translations that starts with domain `news.` will be written into the `news.cs.json`, other translations that does not belong to any other group will be saved into general translations in file `cs.json`.

 The `splitTranslations` option can be provided only through configuration not inline CLI parameter.